byuitechops/get-data-from-canvas/README.md

 # Program Instructions
-- Download or git clone repository to an empty directory on your computer.
+1. Download or git clone repository to an empty directory on your computer.
-- Run generate-data.js
+2. Run generate-data.js
-- OUTPUT: 3 CSV files:
+3. OUTPUT: 3 CSV files:

-1. Student Page Views (According to start and end time range)
+- Student Page Views (According to start and end time range)
-2. Student Quiz Statistics
+- Student Quiz Statistics
-3. Student Quiz Comments and Reviewer turnaround time
+- Student Quiz Comments and Reviewer turnaround time

+### Information needed to run program:
+- Course ID
+- An Access Token for the course you are looking up (preferably Admin)
+- What domain you are accessing (Example: byui, byuh)
+- If desired, a start and end time from which to get page view data

 # What we need from Canvas

-## *Quiz Stats*
+## *Quiz Statistics*

 ### Student Quiz Scores, Number of Attempts, Time Spent, Time Submitted and Statistics for each Question